Teen Titans season 1: Reception and release

 Teen Titans debuted on Cartoon Network on July 19, 2003 with the highest ratings among boy 6–11 for the network.
 Ratings for the following two episodes showed growth across the target demographics, including a 78 percent rise in viewers age 6–11 and an 87% rise in boy viewers age 6–11.
 Season one completed its run on the network as the network's most successful new series, averaging 635,000 viewers among the kids 6–11 demographic (2.7 rating) and 1.021 million viewers in the kids 2–11 demographic (2.6 rating).
 The success of the series on the channel prompted Cartoon Network to order 52 more episodes of the series.
 The series debuted on Kids' WB with a moderate standing among kids 6–11 with a 3.5%/17 rating.
 The series ranked among the top ten programs in the target demographics, including kids 2–11, kids 6–11 and tweens 9–14.

 Initial reviews of the series were negative.
 KJB of IGN gave the series a 4 out of 10 rating, writing that the series "fails to live up to the source material or its potential.
-The series is bogged down by an overly cartoony style that looks more like anime without most of the good points."
-KJB further added, "Teen Titans, from its after school special style attempts at storytelling to its painfully annoying signature tune, fails to meet even the lowest of expectations for this series."
-Los Angeles Daily News writer David Kronke offered a more mixed review, find the dialogue "occasionally witty", but ultimately dismissing the characters "too bratty to have any interest in saving the world or even in cleaning it up a little."
+The series is bogged down by an overly cartoony style that looks more like anime without most of the good points".
+KJB further added: "Teen Titans, from its after school special style attempts at storytelling to its painfully annoying signature tune, fails to meet even the lowest of expectations for this series".
+Los Angeles Daily News writer David Kronke offered a more mixed review, find the dialogue "occasionally witty", but ultimately dismissing the characters "too bratty to have any interest in saving the world or even in cleaning it up a little".
 Ethan Alter of Media Life Magazine also wrote a mixed review of the first two episodes.
 Alter praised the animation and action scenes, noting that the animation possess "a grace and fluidity" not seen on cable cartoon shows.
-However, his main criticism was towards the writing, noting that the stories have been "told a thousand times before in previous superhero cartoons."
+His main criticism, however, was towards the writing, noting that the stories have been "told a thousand times before in previous superhero cartoons".